google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 Sensors is a quite specific area which might need a brief introduction to the people who never used them before.
 If you are familiar with sensors, you can jump right to the [hands-on coding section](#lets-code).
-Otherwise, let’s look at each supported sensor in more detail.
+Otherwise, let’s look at each supported sensor in detail.

-### Accelerometer and Linear acceleration sensor {: #acceleration-and-linear-accelerometer-sensor }
+### Accelerometer and linear acceleration sensor {: #acceleration-and-linear-accelerometer-sensor }

 <div class="attempt-right">
   <figure>